dask.array.random.noncentral_f

 1

 Weisstein, Eric W. “Noncentral F-Distribution.”
-From MathWorld–A Wolfram Web Resource. http://mathworld.wolfram.com/NoncentralF-Distribution.html
+From MathWorld–A Wolfram Web Resource. https://mathworld.wolfram.com/NoncentralF-Distribution.html

 2